wardle/deprivare/README.md

 We make rankings based on a wide-range of parameters and need to be able to harmonise across geographic boundaries.

+Individual indices for a geographic region, such as England or for Wales, are available.
+If you are studying a population from a single region, you can use the index for that region.

+However, if your study population is from multiple areas, you cannot use disparate indices and assume rank 1 in, for example England, is the same as rank 1 in Wales.
+You must instead harmonise.

-The excellent work by Abel, Payne and Barclay provides a way to do that.
+The work by Abel, Payne and Barclay provides a way to harmonise across England and Wales, but there is also an index, based on fewer domains, published for England and Wales.

+In practical terms, most studies will not want to use ranks directly, but instead use quartiles or quintiles.

 # What is this repository?